Printing Your Own Book: The Ultimate Guide

 - Perfect bound books: novels, academic journals, fiction and non-fiction.

-- Hard-backed books: this type of binding is expensive but offers a particularly prestigious feel. (we’ll cover the costs of printing your own book later in the article).
-We would recommend using this type of binding for single book printing, rather than larger on demand book printing.
+- Hard-backed books: this type of binding is expensive but offers a particularly prestigious feel.
+(I’ll cover the costs of printing your own book later in the article).
+I would recommend using this type of binding for single book printing, rather than larger on demand book printing.
 Something like personal memoirs or a lengthy story book would work well here.

 - Wire-O bound books: music books, notepads, comic books.